JoeZhao527/Segment-Turtle/README.md

 unzip Segment-Turtle-main.zip
 ```

-Change the working directory the the project codebase
+Change the working directory to the project codebase
 ```
 cd Segment-Turtle-main
 ```